 Continue to guide your clients toward effective COVID-19 prevention.
 By emphasizing the hygiene and social distancing guidelines set forth by OSHA, CDC, and EEOC, you’re far less likely to find work-related cases and thus the need to navigate these claims.

-If a work-related case does arise, guide your clients as they respond to employee reports.
+If a work-related case does arise, guide your clients as they respond to new cases.
 Remind your clients that a workers’ comp claim is not predicated on an OSHA illness report and vice versa.
 There may be overlaps in reporting requirements and the incident details may remain the same, but each program has unique concerns, definitions, and reporting requirements.